This post may contain affiliate links. Please read my disclosure for more information.

 Start by looking at your overall monthly income.
 Subtract out all your standard items like rent, utilities, your car payments, etc.

 Then, take a look at what is left over.
-Your food budget could be as small as $50 a week or as large as $200 a week.
+Your grocery budget could be as small as $50 a week or as large as $200 a week.
 Obviously if your income is higher then your budget can be as well.

 It really will vary, but come up with a price that works for you and your eating habits.
 Test it out for a month.

-After a month or two, you’ll be able to come up with a more realistic number that lets you plan ahead for the future months and even find more ways to spend less on food.
+After a month or two, you’ll be able to come up with a more realistic number that lets you plan ahead for the future months and even find more ways to save money on food.

 One way to save money on groceries is to use a cash-back and couponing app like ibotta. ibotta allows you to earn cash back on your groceries and redeem special offers.

 Have trouble with overspending your budget once you have one?
 Learn how to prevent yourself from overspending your budget in this post.

 2. Plan ahead to save money on food

 This might sound too “big picture,” but planning ahead can save you both money and time.

 Keep an ongoing notepad on your phone, computer, or desk and every time you think of an item you need, add it to your grocery list.
 Plan your meals in advance in order to save.